-Next-gen sequencing identifies genes associated with speech disorderOctober 25th, 2013 in Genetics /
+Next-gen sequencing identifies genes associated with speech disorderOctober 25, 2013 in Medicine & Health / Genetics

 A collaborative team of researchers has used next generation sequencing to identify clinically relevant genetic variants associated with a rare pediatric speech disorder.
 The findings are published in the September 16, 2013 issue of the Journal of Neurodevelopmental Disorders.